 Advertising has to meet certain ethical standards.
-It is not allowed to blatantly mislead, or tell an outright lie.
+An ad cannot blatantly mislead or tell an outright lie.
 Most of the time, that system works well.
-It is self-governing when it has to be, and at other times, institutions like the FTC or the UK’s Advertising Standards Authority keep things in check.
+It is self-governing when it has to be, and at other times, institutions like the U.S. Federal Trade Commission (FTC) or the U.K.’s Advertising Standards Authority (ASA) keep things in check.

 Apple iPhone 3G: Twice as Fast, Half the Price

-In 2008, Apple released a brand new version of its flagship iPhone and made two claims in six words that made the entire nation sit up and take notice.
-The new iPhone 3G was double the speed of its predecessor, and cast half as much or does it?
+In 2008, Apple released a new version of its flagship iPhone with two claims that made the entire nation sit up and take notice.
+The new iPhone 3G was double the speed of its predecessor, and cost half as much—or did it?

 Apple customers quickly reported dropped calls, slow speeds, and a host of other issues.
-That made then “twice as fast” claim bogus.
-Then there was the price: the initial $399 fee was dropped to $199, but there was a catch; an expensive, 2-year contract catch.
-Apple’s lawyers were quick to point out that you’d have to be a fool to believe the ads verbatim.
-Apple never made those claims again.
+That made the “twice as fast” claim bogus.
+Then there was the price: the initial $399 fee was dropped to $199, but came with a catch; an expensive, 2-year contract catch.
+A class action lawsuit was filed and later dismissed when a judge found that it was the AT&T network that caused the speed issues.
+But Apple never made those claims again.

 Nutella Spread: Healthy and Part of a Balanced Diet

 If you’ve ever tried Nutella spread, you’ll notice something as soon as it hits your tongue; it’s incredibly sweet.
 How could this delicious chocolaty spread be a healthy part of anyone’s diet?
-Well, it couldn’t.
+It couldn’t.
 At least, that’s what the $3 million settlement decided.

-The problem with the advertising is that it shows a busy mom choosing Nutella as the perfect breakfast snack (when served with multi-grain toast or whole wheat waffles).
-Trouble is, the only healthy part of the breakfast is the “not Nutella” ingredient.
+The problem with the advertising is that it showed a busy mom choosing Nutella as the perfect breakfast snack (when served with multi-grain toast or whole wheat waffles).
+Trouble was, the only healthy part of the breakfast was the “not Nutella” ingredient.
 Nutella's main ingredient is sugar, followed by palm oil, and then hazelnuts and cocoa.

 POM Wonderful: Cheat Death

-The ad leaped over the usual “exaggerating the benefit” boundaries and went straight for a complete and utter lie.
-POM Wonderful was not going to prevent anyone from cheating death.
+That "cheat death" headline leaped over the usual “exaggerating the benefit” boundaries and went straight for a complete and utter lie.
+POM Wonderful was not going to prevent anyone from cheating death by drinking its pomegranate juice.
 However, the lie was not considered to be the issue.
-Although it was obviously not true, it would make people think the drink had a lot of health benefits, and that was considered deceptive by the ASA.
-The ad was pulled.
+Although it was obviously not true, the ad would make people think the drink had a lot of health benefits, and that was considered deceptive by the ASA so the ad was pulled.

 Bad breath is nothing to be proud of.
 Finding out that simply chewing a piece of gum would eliminate it was music to consumers’ ears back in 2009.
 But there was one small problem.
 The gum didn't kill germs at all.

 The gum, called Eclipse, was touted as a product that “kills the germs that cause bad breath.”
-It even had a name for the ingredient; MBE.
-But the National Advertising Division did tests on this magic ingredient, and could not replicate this germ-killing behavior.
-Wrigley’s had to take the claims off the packaging and paid up $6 million in the settlement.
+It even had a name for the ingredient; magnolia bark extract (MBE).
+But the National Advertising Division of the Council of Better Business Bureaus did tests on this magic ingredient, and could not replicate this germ-killing behavior.
+The Wrigley Co. had to take the claims off the packaging and paid $6 million in the settlement.